gtfierro/hodsite/content/configuration/index.md

 # Whether or not to serve on localhost.
 If false, serves on a public interface
 #Localhost: true
+#
+# Path to the server directory of hod, which contains the necessary HTML files
+#StaticPath: $GOPATH/src/github.com/gtfierro/hod/server

 ####
 # Profiling Information for HTTP Server